xopxe/Toribio/docs/2-Configuration.md

 Besides Toribio provided tasks, Lumen's task are also available.
 For example, there is an interactive shell, accesible trough telnet.
-To enable it, add the following
+To enable it, add the following:

     tasks.shell.load = true
-    tasks.shell.ip = 127.0.0.1 --defaults t '*'
+    tasks.shell.ip = 127.0.0.1 --defaults to '*'
     tasks.shell.port = 2012 --defaults to 2012